Getting to Durango

 After tickets are collected, passengers may walk through the train to visit the Concession Car and restrooms.
 Except for specific special event trains, all seats are reserved throughout the train and there is no 'open' seating.

 The D&SNGRR offers a train car with a wheelchair-accessible restroom and lift service!
 This car is scheduled to run daily on our summer train to Silverton and on the winter train to Cascade Canyon.
-The wheelchair can be locked in position and you can ride right in the same car with her.
+The wheelchair can be locked in position and you can ride right in the same car with the passenger in the wheelchair.
 Be sure to ask for the ADA car when booking.
+THERE IS ONLY ONE WHEELCHAIR-ACCESSIBLE CAR IN OUR FLEET.
+WITHOUT ADVANCE BOOKING, WE CANNOT GUARANTEE THAT IT WILL BE AVAILABLE FOR YOUR PARTY.
+PLEASE, PLEASE, PLEASE CALL AHEAD TO BOOK THIS SERVICE!

 Are there restrooms?